anima-wg/brski-cloud/anima-brski-cloud.md

 ### Redirect Response {#redirect-response}

-The cloud registrar returned a 307 response to the voucher request.
+The Cloud Registrar returned a 307 response to the voucher request.

 The pledge SHOULD restart the process using a new voucher request using the location provided in the HTTP redirect.
 Note if the pledge is able to validate the new server using a trust anchor found in its Implicit Trust Anchor database, then it MAY accept additional 307 redirects.